 Unless the painting is very wet or completely dry, hands off!
 Going back into a damp wash with a watery brush can result in unwanted back-runs and can ruin the under wash.
 (Yes, back-runs can sometimes be a good thing, but not when this isn't the effect you're going for!)

-In the painting on the left, I added a form shadow while the first wash was still very wet.
-It blended in well because I had more pigment and less water on my brush.
+In the painting on the left, we added a form shadow while the first wash was still very wet.
+It blended in well because we had more pigment and less water on our brush.

 3. Outlining the Objects